-- 1. Administration-a student information system for admissions, the registrar, student life, accounting, alumni and development, and TNet - 2.
-Library-a cloud-based system for the library catalog - Academics-clusters of Intel-based servers running VMware software that host virtualized Windows and Linux servers.
+- 1. Administration-a student information system for admissions, the registrar, student life, accounting, alumni and development and TNet for students - 2.
+Library-a cloud-based system for the library catalog - 3.
+Academics-clusters of Intel-based servers running VMware software that host virtualized Windows and Linux servers that provide most hosted campus computing needs.

-Each student is assigned a university Gmail account with cloud storage and a network account for logging in to campus resources including TNet, Moodle, and other sites.
-Access to the network is provided by PCs in student labs, through connections in residence hall rooms (for students with their own PCs), through wireless connection in many buildings and common areas, and via portal connections for commuting and off-campus students.
+Each student is assigned a university Gmail account with cloud storage and a network account for logging in to campus resources including TNet, Moodle and other sites.
+Access to the network is provided by PCs in student labs, through wired and wireless connections in residence hall rooms and via portal connections for commuting and off-campus students.

-Computing facilities are available in numerous campus locations, including clusters in the library, Brown Science Center, Cowgill Center, Beck Center, Writing Center, Language Learning Facility, Technology Learning Center, and-on a 24-hour basis-the residence halls (Forrer, Clay, Poole, and Hazelrigg) and Rosenthal Commons.
+Computing facilities are available in numerous campus locations, including clusters in the library, Brown Science Center, Cowgill Center, Writing Center, Language Learning Facility, Technology Learning Center and-on a 24-hour basis-the residence halls (Forrer, New Residence Hall #1, Poole and Hazelrigg) and Rosenthal Commons.
 Wireless hot spots are available for use with appropriate devices in many buildings and locations on campus, including several common and outdoor areas.
-More than 100 computers are available to students in lab settings, most of which run Windows 7 and Office 2010.
-Every computer lab has a high-speed network printer, and wireless Internet printing is available.
+Nearly 100 computers are available to students in lab settings, most of which run Windows 7 and Microsoft Office.
+Every computer lab has a high-speed network printer, and a web-based print facility allows students to submit print jobs from their personal computers.
 The library has a color copier available for student use, a specialty graphics lab running Linux is available for computer science students, and a fine arts technology lab is accessible to students in certain fine arts courses.
-From off campus, students have web access to email, TNet, and Moodle, and they can connect to Transylvania's Intranet web pages via a portal connection.
+From off campus, students have direct web access to email, TNet and Moodle, and they can connect to Transylvania's campus-only web pages via a portal connection.
 The Technology Learning Center in the library is available to everyone, and the information technology office offers help desk support from 8 a.m.-5 p.m.
 Self-service, web-based assistance also is available.

-Software available to users in the labs includes Internet Explorer, Chrome, programming languages (C/C++, Java, Prolog, LISP, Perl, and BASIC), math (Maple), statistical packages (SPSS), and integrated packages (Microsoft Office 2010: Word, Excel, Access, Publisher, FrontPage, and PowerPoint), as well as various other software packages.
+Software available to users in the computer labs includes Internet Explorer, Chrome, programming languages (C/C++, Java, Prolog, LISP, Perl and BASIC), math (Maple), statistical packages (SPSS) and productivity packages (Microsoft Office: Word, Excel, Access, Publisher and PowerPoint), as well as various other software packages.

 As the center of academic research on campus, the J. Douglas Gay Jr./Frances Carrick Thomas Library provides a place for students to gather to engage in intellectual discourse with their peers and to engage in the ongoing intellectual discussion in the scholarship of their fields.
-The library offers students, faculty, and staff a broad range of research materials.
-The collection consists of online resources, books, e-books, periodicals, films, and music designed to support current academic programs and courses.
-The online resources are available anywhere on or off campus 24 hours a day and provide access to the full text of more than 15,000 journals, 120,000 online books, hundreds of encyclopedias, and other resources.
+The library offers students, faculty and staff a broad range of research materials.
+The collection consists of online resources, books, e-books, periodicals, films and music designed to support current academic programs and courses.
+The online resources are available anywhere on or off campus 24 hours a day and provide access to the full text of more than 15,000 journals, 130,000 e-books, hundreds of high-end encyclopedias and other resources.